 She continued her passionate involvement with student periodicals after entering college.
 She served as a staff writer for Marlboro College’s newspaper, The Citizen.
 At the close of her freshman year, the Editor-in-Chief endorsed her to replace him.
 She was elected, and ran the publication with a 70% increase in output.

 After college, she embarked on a wide variety of creative projects.
 Her poetry was featured in slams, readings, and literary magazines.
-She also interviewed her favorite actor, Crispin Glover, for New Zealand’s largest newspaper.
+She interviewed her favorite actor, Crispin Glover, for New Zealand’s largest newspaper.

 She was brought on as Resident Journalist of Native women’s rights organization Save Wįyąbi Project by co-founder Lauren Chief Elk in February of 2013.
 FatalSincerity.com includes both independent reporting, and articles done in an official capacity for Save Wįyąbi.
-At the time, the Violence Against Women Act’s proposed tribal mitigations were hotly contested.
+At the time, the Violence Against Women Act’s tribal mitigations were hotly contested.
 After a government shutdown, Rachel diversified her involvement in the issue.
 She organized a phone initiative through social media.
 Save Wįyąbi’s commitment to preserving the mitigations were arguably instrumental in their eventual passing.

 Rachel lives in Los Angeles, where she works as a copywriter and tutor.
 She can be reached at email@example.com.
 For more information, view her LinkedIn profile.